lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 net.setHeurZeroWeights(true, threshold);
 ```

-Default value is 0.15: if during the training a weight has a value lower than 0.15, it is forced to 0.
+Default value is 0.15: if during the training a weight has an absolute value lower than the threshold, it is forced to 0.

 ## Pruning strategy
 During training, only inactive weights are removed, this is done two times depending on the training score: when the score passes under 4 times the objective score, and when it passes under 2 times the objective score: